Sun Radio Interferometer Space Experiment

 The Sun Radio Interferometer Space Experiment (SunRISE), is a set of CubeSats designed to study solar activity by acting as an aperture synthesis radio telescope.
 It is intended to monitor giant solar particle storms.

 The satellites will occupy a supersynchronous geosynchronous Earth orbit.

 The participants in the experiment include JPL, the University of Colorado Boulder and the University of Michigan.
-It is due to be launched in 2024.
+It is expected to be launched in summer 2026.

+Status

+As of November 2023, the six satellites have been built and are going into storage to await their Vulcan Centaur launch vehicle.